 8. Prepare before you jump into Social Media Water.
 Write enough content to have at least three blog style articles.
 700 to 1000 words long, each.
 List keywords for your web pages on your domain for Google search.
 Take at least a half a dozen amazing photos.
 Start collecting testimonials.

 That is it for now, it’s not a complete list but it’s a start.
 For those of you that just start this journey, please leave a comment and tell me what you want to know more about.
-Here are some of my favorite YouTube channels that can provide you with more information.
+Here are some of my favourite YouTube channels that can provide you with more information.